procszoo/procszoo/README.md

 ## Try It
 ---------

+Procszoo only requires Python standard libraries and the following packages

+    # on RHEL/CentOS >= 6
+    sudo yum -y install autoconf gcc make glibc-headers
+    # Debain/Ubuntu
+    sudo apt-get -y install autoconf gcc make libc6-dev

+For RHEL5 and CentOS 5, we need install more packages

+    # on old Fedora/RHEL5/CentOS5
+    sudo yum -y install python-json python-ctypes

-Procszoo only requires Python standard libraries, On x86 and x86_64 archs, all you need are to clone it and do as follows, then you will get an interactve shell.
+All you need are to clone it and do as follows, then you will get an interactve shell.

     git clone https://github.com/xning/procszoo.git
-    cd procszoo/bin
+    cd procszoo && make clean && make cd bin
     ./richard_parker -l
     ./richard_parker

 If your Linux kernel doesn't support "user" namespaces, e.g., RHEL6/CentOS6, you need run the *richard_parker* as *super user*

-    cd procszoo/bin
     ./richard_parker -l
     sudo ./richard_parker

-If your Linux workstation isn't a x86/x86_64 arch, after clone the code, you need run *configure*:

-     cd procszoo
-     ./configure

 And now, you can check sth that we are in namespaces